graphql-mocks/graphql-mocks/packages/docs/docs/guides/paper.md

 ##### Using Resolvers

 A *Resolver* function can be used to resolve the correct shape of the *Derived Data*.
-In the case a *Resolver* function already exists then using a *Resolver Wrapper* (see below) is appropriate.
+In the case a *Resolver* function already exists then using a *Resolver Wrapper* is appropriate (see below).

-Using the `FilmSearchResults` type from above assume that we have a top-level query `searchFilms`:
+This example uses the `FilmSearchResults` type from above and assumes that we have a top-level query field `searchFilms`:

 ```graphql
 type Query {